The Fix | Analysis

 Sean Spicer, already set to become White House press secretary, agreed to pull double duty until a replacement could be found.

 On Feb.
 17, 2017, President Trump announced the hiring of Mike Dubke as communications director.
 Dubke quit three months later.

 Again, Spicer took over on an interim basis.

-On July 21, Trump installed Anthony Scaramucci.
-On Monday, just 10 days later, the president ousted his new hire.
+On July 21, 2017, Trump installed Anthony Scaramucci.
+Just 10 days later, the president ousted his new hire.

 Scaramucci, a loquacious businessman, is the stylistic opposite of Dubke, a veteran political hand who preferred to direct messaging from behind the scenes.
 Neither approach worked out.